 - MG1002 Foundations of Marketing

-In second year students take a combination of compulsory modules and electives.
-The electives allow students to begin to specialise in fields which interest them the most.
+In Year 2 students take a combination of compulsory modules and electives.
+The electives allow students to begin to specialise in fields that interest them the most.

 The elective modules include Sustainability in Modern Businesses; Global Food Policy; International Politics; European Government and Politics; Commercial Law; Introductory Mathematics for Business; Consumer Behaviour and Sustainable Consumption; Methods of Business Statistics.

 Year 3 Modules

-In third year student select one of the following options:
+In Year 3 student select one of the following options:

-· Study in UCC for semester 1 and 2, then complete either a 6-month work placement or a research project.
+- Study in UCC for semesters 1 and 2, then complete either a 6-month work placement or a research project.

 In addition to taking these core modules students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Law; Management; Marketing, Maths, Statistics